stabilaprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 }
 ```

-Three attributes are added, owner_permission、executive_permission and active_permission. active_permission is a list, the length can not be bigger than 8.
+Three attributes are added, owner_permission, executive_permission and active_permission. active_permission is a list, the length can not be bigger than 8.

 #### ContractType